 What are the dates of the program?

 The program begins in mid-August and runs through mid-December.
-Fellows are expected to remain at Yale for the entire duration of the program.
+Fellows are expected to remain in residence at Yale for the entire duration of the program.

 If I am selected, what are the time demands of the program?

 The program is extremely demanding of Fellows’ time.
-Fellows are expected to participate in the Seminar, skill building sessions, and University classes during the day, and in presentations, dinners with distinguished speakers, and networking events several evenings each week.
+Fellows are expected to participate in the Seminar, skill building sessions, and University classes during the day, and in presentations, dinners with distinguished speakers, meetings with students and networking events several evenings each week.
 In addition, Fellows may be scheduled to travel for several days at a time over the course of the fellowship.
+It is a full-time commitment.

 If I am selected, how much does it cost to participate in the program?